PrivateBin – Your Self-Hosted Pastebin Instance

 Configure the Webserver

-I use Nginx for this, so that’s what I will cover here.
+I use Nginx for this, which I will cover here.
 For Apache2 users, I’m pretty sure you know how to write a vhost file pointing at a directory.
 There is no rocket science involved in this one, just have it pointing to the right directory.

 server {